element0/hiena/src/dcel_dirsvc.md

 directories and dcels
 ---------------------
+(update 2018/05/03)
-a dcel has a top level mapcel. if the top mapcel is a dir, the dcel is a dir.  opendir and readdir will access the directory of the top mapcell.
+a dcel has a top level mapcel. if the top mapcel is a dir type, the dcel can be a dir.

+the dcel stores the directory index.  the index entries refer to sub-mapcels that have been mapped as dirents.

+the directory index is built during the mapping phase.

+opendir and readdir access the directory of the dcel.